BioBoost/course_programming_from_base_to_ace/docs/50-tutorials/terminal-selection-menu/README.md

   * This can be achieved by adding for example a `Next()` and `Previous()` method.
   * This also implies that the currently selected item should be tracked.
 An index attribute is probable most appropriate here.
 * It should allow the currently selected item to be retrieved
-  * By providing for example a methode `GetSelected()`, the currently selected item can easily be requested from the object.
+  * By providing for example a method `GetSelected()`, the currently selected item can easily be requested from the object.
 * The state of the menu should be representable as a `string`.
   * This allows for easy output to the terminal.
   * By adding a `ToString()` method to the class this can be easily achieved.